-Merkel: Pope urged her to fight for Paris climate deal
+Merkel: Pope wants her to fight to save Paris climate deal

 - 2-year-old thinks Seattle bride is a real-life princess -- and the photos go viral

-Francis has consistently called for nations to build bridges not walls — including in reference to the border wall the Trump administration wants to build with Mexico.
+Francis has consistently called on nations to build bridges not walls — including in reference to the border wall that the Trump administration wants to build along the U.S. border with Mexico.

 Merkel said Francis encouraged her to fight for international agreements, including the 2015 Paris climate accord, which aims to curb heat-trapping emissions.

-“We know that regrettably, the United States is leaving this accord,” Merkel said.
+“We know that, regrettably, the United States is leaving this accord,” Merkel said.

 As he did when President Donald Trump visited last month, Francis gave Merkel a copy of his environmental encyclical, “Praise Be,” which casts fighting climate change and caring for the environment as an urgent moral obligation.

-Francis issued the encyclical in the run-up to the Paris negotiations in hopes of urging a global consensus on the need to change the “perverse” development models which he said had enriched the wealthy at the expense of the poor and turned God’s creation into an “immense pile of filth.”
+Francis issued the encyclical ahead of the Paris climate deal in hopes of urging a global consensus on the need to change “perverse” development models that he said had enriched the wealthy at the expense of the poor and turned God’s creation into an “immense pile of filth.”

+Francis appeared in unusually good cheer Saturday during the meeting, smiling broadly and laughing during both the formal portrait and the casual banter with Merkel.
+In contrast, Francis often looks glum during many formal state visits, including when Trump and his family visited.

 The audience began with Francis expressing his condolences over the death of former Chancellor Helmut Kohl.
-In his formal note of condolences, Francis called Kohl a “great statesman and convinced European” who worked tirelessly for the unity of his homeland and the continent.
+In his formal note, Francis called Kohl a “great statesman and convinced European” who worked tirelessly for the unity of his homeland and the European continent.

-In a particularly heartfelt tone, Francis said he was praying that the Lord gives Kohl “the gift of eternal joy and life in heaven.”
+Francis said he was praying that the Lord gives Kohl “the gift of eternal joy and life in heaven.”